DynamicsShop/SD-Case-Manager/SD-Case-Manager-Release-Notes.md

 - BCv19 App - Added the Latest ISV Licence Control with fix to Free Trials in Public Environments.

+### 3.0.6.1

+#### Enhancements

+- BCv14 App - To allow for greater ease of use the Case Manager, Case Reporter and Case Watchers were merged into a new single table.
+Case Contacts are defined as Manager, Reporter or Watcher.
+This change was made to the BCv14 App v3.0.6 code base only and released as v3.0.6.1

+- BCv14 App - Functionality was added to allow the option to track due date changes on Case Actions and to add due dates to be updated based on a rule.
+This change was made to the BCv14 App v3.0.6 code base only and released as v3.0.6.1

+- BCv14 App - The concept of Analysis Codes was removed from the App to streamline the App and allow for greater ease of use.
+This change was made to the BCv14 App v3.0.6 code base only and released as v3.0.6.1

+- BCv14 App - A drilldown to the action due date change log was surfaced on the Action Lines in the Case Card.
+This change was made to the BCv14 App v3.0.6 code base only and released as v3.0.6.1

+- BCv14 App - The Case Action Due Date was surfaced on the Actions List in the Case Card.
+This change was made to the BCv14 App v3.0.6 code base only and released as v3.0.6.1

+#### Bug Fixes

+- BCv14 App - The notifications were not being displayed correctly in the Notes attached to the Case Card.
+This change was made to the BCv14 App v3.0.6 code base only and released as v3.0.6.1

+- BCv14 App - The notifications were not being created when the escalations were run.
+This change was made to the BCv14 App v3.0.6 code base only and released as v3.0.6.1

 ### 3.0.6

 #### Enhancements